nemonik/hands-on-DevOps/readme.md

 **NOTE**

-- If upon exeucting `inspec` it errors out with
+- If upon executing `inspec` it errors out with

-  > Could not fetch inspec profile in "inspec.rb"
+  > Could not fetch InSpec profile in "inspec.rb"

   Then you are not in the correct folder.
 You need to be in the root of the `helloworld-web` directory of your project.